emissary-ingress/emissary/docs/reference/core/ingress-controller.md

    **Note:** If you are using 1.14 and above, it is recommended to use `apiVersion: networking.k8s.io/v1beta1` when defining `Ingresses`.
 Since both are still supported in all 1.14+ versions of Kubernetes, this document will use `extensions/v1beta1` for compatibility reasons.

 - You will need RBAC permissions to create `Ingress` resources.
+The RBAC for `Ingress` now supports the `networking.k8s.io` and `apiGroup`.

 - The Ambassador Edge Stack will need RBAC permissions to get, list, watch, and update `Ingress` resources.